 Career Pathways for Program Graduates

-PCI Fellows Program graduates typically progress to successful careers in diverse and dynamic fields, such as Technology Transfer, Intellectual Property Law, Consulting, R&D, Venture Capital, and Startups.
+Graduates typically progress to successful careers in diverse and dynamic fields, such as technology transfer, intellectual property law, consulting, R&D, venture capital, and startups.
 The comprehensive training, hands-on experience, and network connections gained through participation in this program render our alumni highly desirable candidates in these competitive career paths.
-Their involvement in the PCI Fellows program not only signifies a commitment to innovation and technology commercialization but also equips them with a unique skill set that is greatly valued across these industries.
+Involvement in the PCI Fellows program not only signifies a commitment to innovation and technology commercialization but also equips individuals with a skill set that is greatly valued across these industries.

 For more information, visit the FAQ page here.